 Celiac 101

 Celiac (Coeliac) Disease, also known as celiac sprue, gluten-sensitive enteropathy, and non-tropical sprue, is an inherited autoimmune disorder affecting children and adults.
 When an individual with Celiac ingests gluten, a protein found in wheat, barley & rye, the lining of the small intestine, known as the “villi” (finger-like projections), become flattened over time.
 Once the villi become damaged (villous atrophy), they are unable to absorb essential nutrients.
 As a result, the brain, nervous system and other vital organs are now being deprived of valuable nutrients which can lead to malnutrition and a number of illnesses.
 Celiac is not an allergy, and if left untreated can be life-threatening.
 Celiac can develop at any time in life, from as early as infancy to later in adulthood.
 If born with a particular set of genes (HLA-DQ2, DQ8), you are susceptible to developing Celiac.
 It is thought there must be a trigger to turn Celiac on (possibly pregnancy, abdominal surgery, viral or bacterial infection, extreme stress are possible triggers).
 Once triggered, Celiac is a life-long condition and is presently incurable.
-Strict adherence to a gluten-free diet is the only treatment and there are no medications currently available.
+Strict adherence to a gluten-free diet is currently the only treatment.
 For the majority of people, once gluten is removed from the diet, the villi will heal, anywhere from two months to two years, depending on the severity of the initial damage.

 On the bright side, once living a healthy gluten-free lifestyle, individuals who have suffered with debilitating symptoms possibly for years, will finally experience improved health and overall well-being!
-Most will begin to feel better after just a few weeks of eliminating gluten but if symptoms do not improve, you must continue to advocate for your health.
-Additionally, there is medical research currently underway world-wide – in the US, Finland, Britain, Australia & elsewhere – which in the near future may assist in the treatment of Celiac (see On the Horizon ).
+Most will begin to feel better after just a few weeks of eliminating gluten, but if symptoms do not improve, you must continue to advocate for your health.
+There is medical research currently underway world-wide – in the US, Finland, Britain, Australia & elsewhere – which in the near future may assist in the treatment of Celiac (see On the Horizon ).

 *A multidisciplinary task force of international physicians recently (2/2012) defined Celiac Disease (to be used as a standard among medical professionals) as follows: Celiac Disease is “a chronic small intestinal immune-mediated enteropathy precipitated by exposure to dietary gluten in genetically predisposed individuals’.
 Classical CD was defined as ‘CD presenting with signs and symptoms of malabsorption.
 Diarrhoea, steatorrhoea, weight loss or growth failure is required.’
 ‘Gluten-related disorders’ is the suggested umbrella term for all diseases triggered by gluten”